 You can choose to adopt a data driven marketing approach: watch the stats, split test everything, make decisions based on research...

 Or you can decide that you don’t care about numbers, and want to have fun first and foremost.
-(Nothing wrong with nerding out with spreadsheets if you happen to enjoy that—but some people would rather pull their own hair out.)
+(Nothing wrong with nerding out with spreadsheets if you happen to enjoy that—but it's not for everyone!)

-My marketing friends say numbers are the way to go, but for a micro-business that runs mostly on the founder’s enthusiasm, I vote for methods that make business more enjoyable, and less of a chore.
+Marketing experts say focusing on numbers is the way to go, but for a micro-business that runs mostly on the founder’s enthusiasm, I vote for methods that make business more enjoyable, and less of a chore.

 Those that are able to hire a numbers person to run their campaigns absolutely should take advantage of that.
 But those of us who run our operation ourselves are better off choosing a sustainable way which makes use of our creative gifts, and blazing our own trail.